kasanari/wazuh-responder/README.md

 Run
 `start_server.sh`
-then go to `localhost:5000` in your web browser.
+then go to `localhost:8000` in your web browser.

+## Docker

+Run `docker compose up -d`.
+The server will use port 8000.